 LouVino

-LouVino is a Louisville classic that is steeped in local flair and hometown charm.
-Enjoy $2 mimosas, classic biscuits and gravy, or our creative options like chicken biscuit sliders (pictured below) and pancake tacos (pancakes piled with bacon, sausage, and cheesy eggs).
+LouVino is a Louisville classic steeped in local flair and hometown charm.
+Enjoy $2 mimosas, classic biscuits and gravy, or creative options like chicken biscuit sliders (pictured below) and pancake tacos (pancakes piled with bacon, sausage, and cheesy eggs).
 This tapas restaurant is perfect for ordering lots of small plates for everyone to try and share — trust us, you’ll want a bite of it all!

 LouVino‘s chicken biscuit sliders are topped with crispy chicken, bacon, poblano tomato aioli, and pepper jack cheese.
 Image: Facebook